SerpAPI Alternative in 2026 — fastCRW [Search + Scrape, Single Binary, Self-Host]

 - Unified search-and-scrape in one Firecrawl-compatible web scraping API.

-- AGPL-3.0 single-binary self-host with the 6.6 MB resident-set footprint that makes co-locating scraping with your agent cheap.
+- AGPL-3.0 single-binary self-host with a lightweight resident-set footprint that makes co-locating scraping with your agent cheap.

 - Built-in MCP so any MCP-aware agent gets

-crw_searchandcrw_scrapeas native tools. - 833ms average latency and 92% coverage on the 1,000-URL benchmark, including JS-heavy pages SerpAPI never sees because it stops at the SERP.
+crw_searchandcrw_scrapeas native tools. - A reproducible coverage and latency distribution on the 1,000-URL benchmark, including JS-heavy pages SerpAPI never sees because it stops at the SERP.

 - Flat, predictable credits instead of per-search tiers that punish agent fan-out.